taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="Chart Editor Features-9.png"/>

-You can code your own notetypes, or use the pre-existing one <i>(though only 2 exists currently)</i>.
+You can code your own notetypes, or use the pre-existing one *(though only 2 exists currently)*.
 They need to first be added to the Notetypes list before being able to use them.
 Afterwards you can simply select them from the dropdown here.

 <img src="Chart Editor Features-10.png"/>